jrgdre/KiCAD-project-rescue/ReadMe.md

 ```

-and put this under revision control (e.g. and scm like git).
+and put this under revision control (e.g. a scm like git).

 2. Use project local data only